vtecx/CDN/README.md

-# Website
+# CDN
-Website for vtecx.
+CDN for vtecx.